Turkey starts repatriating IS jihadists | DW | 11.11.2019

-Turkey says an "Islamic State" fighter from the US has been deported and plans are on to repatriate a German and a Danish later on Monday.
-Ankara is also preparing to deport 11 French citizens captured in Syria.
+An "Islamic State" fighter from the US has already been deported and plans are on to repatriate a German and a Danish citizen later on Monday.
+Ankara is also preparing to return scores of other Europeans.

 Turkey began returning captured militants from the extremist "Islamic State" (IS) group to the countries they come from on Monday.

-The spokesperson for the Interior Ministry, Ismail Catakli, said on Monday that a US national had been deported and seven German nationals would be returned on November 14.
+The spokesperson for the Interior Ministry, Ismail Catakli, said on Monday that a US national had been deported and a German and a Danish national would be returned later in the day.
+The two are being held in deportation centers while legal proceedings are under way.

+Catakli said seven other German nationals would be returned on November 14.

 "One American foreign terrorist fighter whose proceedings are completed has been deported, Catakli was quoted as saying by state-run Anadolu news agency.